Please provide your zip code to see plans in your area.

 However, this doesn’t mean nursing home enrollees can keep most of this income.
 Instead, they pay all but a small portion of it to their nursing home (although they can keep a small personal needs allowance of $50 each month and money to pay for health insurance premiums, such as Medicare Part B and Medigap).

-Each state’s Medicaid program offers community-based long-term care services, which are provided in an enrollee’s home, adult day care center, assisted living facility, or another ‘community’ setting.
-Programs offering these services are known as Home and Community Based Services (HCBS) waivers because recipients continue living in the community, rather than entering a nursing home.
+Each state’s Medicaid program offers community-based long-term care services, which are provided in an enrollee’s home, adult day care center or an assisted living facility.
+Programs covering these services are known as Home and Community Based Services (HCBS) waivers because recipients continue living in the community, rather than entering a nursing home.

 Income limits: The income limit is $1,224 a month.
 Even if an applicant is married, only income received by the applying spouse is counted.

 Asset limits: The asset limit is $2,000 if single and $4,000 if married (and both spouses are applying).
 If only one spouse has Medicaid, the other spouse can keep up to $128,640.

 Eligibility rules for Medicaid LTSS programs are different than other Medicaid benefits when only one spouse needs long-term care.
 When that occurs, only income received by the applying spouse is counted.
 With other Medicaid benefits, the income of both spouses is counted regardless of who applies.

 Federal spousal impoverishment rules allow the spouses of Medicaid LTSS recipients to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s monthly income, along with resource and housing allowances.
 These rules apply when one spouse receives Medicaid coverage for LTSS, and the other spouse doesn’t have Medicaid.

 In Hawaii in 2020, these “community spouses” are allowed to keep: